fastrgv/Wnexd/README.md

 ### Setup wnexd using doskey command:

-Place the .\wnexd\\ directory under your home directory.
+Either copy the ./wnexd/ directory, or download the 7Z file and unzip it, in your %HOMEPATH% directory.

 Executing "ndprep.bat" file will make the new commands available.
 It uses "doskey" to add three commands: nexd, pred, dirs:

 * doskey nexd=%HOMEPATH%\wnexd\nexd.bat